ikoas/braindump/git.md

 +Bitch
 ```

 Running this command on a terminal will use colors that will make understanding the message easier.
-In this case the message can be resumed in, there are 2 versions, the first versions is the we added with `git add` and is staged for commit, and the other is the one we modified which says:
+In this case the message can be summarized like this, there are 2 versions, the first version is the one we added with `git add` and is staged for commit, and the other version is the one we modified, which says:

 ```
 I'm Batman
 Bitch
 ```

-`git diff` does a lot of other stuff but let's leave this subject for later.

 **Quick Tip:** You can add all files under your current directory position recursively by running `git add .`.
 This means that if you are inside a directory on your project, this command will add every file in that directory and every file inside every directory that in there.